-(b) "Work program" includes a program under the Workforce Innovation and Opportunity Act, Pub.
+(b) "Work program" includes a program under Title 1 of the Workforce Innovation and Opportunity Act, Pub.
 L. No. 113-128, (07/2014); a program under section 236 of the Trade Act of 1974, 19 U.S.C.
-2296, (01/2006); or a program of employment and training for veterans operated by the department of labor or the department of veterans affairs, and approved by the United States department of agriculture (USDA) food and nutrition service (FNS).
+2296, (06/2015); or a program of employment and training for veterans operated by the department of labor or the department of veterans affairs, and approved by the United States department of agriculture (USDA) food and nutrition service (FNS).

-(C) What happens if an ABAWD fails to meet a work requirement?
+(C) What happens when an ABAWD fails to meet a work requirement?

 (1) An ABAWD who fails without good cause to comply with a work registration or SNAP E&T program requirement is subject to the sanction and compliance process described in rule 5101:4-3-11.2 of the Administrative Code.

-(2) An ABAWD is not eligible to participate in SNAP as a member of any assistance group if he or she has received benefits for three countable months during any thirty-six month period.
+(2) An ABAWD is not eligible to participate in SNAP as a member of any assistance group when he or she has received benefits for three countable months during any thirty-six month period.
 The first month of the thirty-six month count begins during the first full month of benefits.
-A "countable month" is any month in which the ABAWD:
+A "countable month" is any month that the ABAWD: